-Under the terms of the grant agreement between Cell Cure and Israel Innovation Authority ("IIA") (formerly the Office of the Chief Scientist of Israel) of the Ministry of Economy and Industry, for the development of OpRegen, Cell Cure will be required to pay royalties on future product sales, if any, up to the amounts received from the IIA, plus interest indexed to LIBOR.
+Under the terms of the grant agreement between Cell Cure and Israel Innovation Authority ("IIA") (formerly the Office of the Chief Scientist of Israel) of the Ministry of Economy and Industry, for the development of OpRegen, Cell Cure will be required to pay royalties on future product sales, if any, up to the amounts received from the IIA, plus interest indexed to interest rate benchmark.
 Cell Cure's research and product development activities under the grant are subject to substantial risks and uncertainties and performed on a best-efforts basis.
 As a result, Cell Cure is not required to make any payments under the grant agreement unless it successfully commercializes OpRegen.
 Accordingly, the grant is considered a contract to perform research and development services for others and grant revenue is recognized as the related research and development expenses are incurred (see Note 2).

-Israeli law pertaining to such government grants contain various conditions, including substantial penalties and restrictions on the transfer of intellectual property, or the manufacture, or both, of products developed under the grant outside of Israel, as defined by the IIA.
+Israeli law pertaining to such government grants contain various conditions, including substantial additional payment obligations in the event of any transfer outside of Israel of intellectual property related to, or the manufacture, or both, of products developed under the grant, as defined by the IIA.